Terravision (computer program)

 Terravision is a 3D mapping software developed in 1993 by the German company ART+COM in Berlin as a "networked virtual representation of the Earth based on satellite images, aerial shots, altitude data and architectural data".
 Development of the project was supported by the Deutsche Post (now Deutsche Telekom).

-In 2014, ART+COM filed a lawsuit against Google, claiming its 2001 product Google Earth infringed the 1995 patent rights of Terravision.
-It lost in May 2016 as the jury of the United States District Court for the District of Delaware found in favor of Google.
-It also lost on appeal at the Court of Appeals for the Federal Circuit in 2017.
+Google Earth was released in 2001.
+Because Terravision was the first system to provide a seamless web navigation and visualization of the earth in a massively large spatial data environment, Joachim Sauter called it a prequel to Google Earth.
+In 2014, ART+COM filed a lawsuit against Google, claiming it infringed the 1995 patent rights of Terravision.
+In May 2016 the jury of the United States District Court for the District of Delaware found in favor of Google.
+ART+COM also lost on appeal at the Court of Appeals for the Federal Circuit in 2017.